Zac-not-Zack/iVIZ/README.md

 Contributors : WONG Hoe Ziet & BINTI MOHAMAD Nurdini

 # :open_book: Overview
-This is a project of the module "Application Réseaux & Télécommunications" for the course of Diplôme Universitaire Technologie (DUT) Réseaux & Télécommunications.
+This is a project of the module "Application Informatique dédiée aux Réseaux & Télécommunications" for the course of Diplôme Universitaire Technologie (DUT) Réseaux & Télécommunications.

 The main function of the project is to create a web application that allows our client to monitor and supervise the state of all the computers and servers in an infrastructure.